amsokol/go-ignite-client/README.md

 ### Issues:
 - `ignite-sql-http` SQL driver does not support transactions (Ignite HTTP REST API does not support transactions)
-- Fields with type Time and Date are not supported yet (will be fixed soon)
 - Fields with type Binary are not supported yet (will be fixed soon)
 - Only 4 methods (are needed for SQL driver) of REST API are implemented now